MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick-start/run-your-first-container.md

 > Applies to: Windows Server 2025, Windows Server 2022, Windows Server 2019, Windows Server 2016

-This topic describes how to run your first Windows container, after setting up your environment as described in [Get started: Prep Windows for containers](./set-up-environment.md).
-To run a container, you first download (in containers, also referenced as a pull operation) a base image, which provides a foundational layer of operating system services to your container.
+This article shows how to run your first Windows container, after you set up your environment as described in [Get started: Prep Windows for containers](./set-up-environment.md).
+To run a container, you first download a base image.
+With containers, the act of downloading a base image is also known as a *pull operation*.
+The base image provides a foundational layer of operating system services to your container.
 Then you create and run a container image, which is based upon the base image.
-For details, read on.

 ## Pull a container base image

 All containers are created from container images.
-Microsoft offers several starter images, called base images, to choose from (for more details, see [Container base images](../manage-containers/container-base-images.md)).
-This procedures pulls (downloads and installs) the lightweight Nano Server base image.
+Microsoft offers several starter images, called base images, to choose from.
+For more information, see [Container base images](../manage-containers/container-base-images.md).
+This procedures *pulls* the lightweight Nano Server base image, or in other words, it downloads and installs that image.

-1. Open a command prompt window (such as the built-in command prompt, PowerShell, or [Windows Terminal](https://www.microsoft.com/p/windows-terminal-preview/9n0dx20hk701?activetab=pivot:overviewtab)), and then run the following command to download and install the base image:
+1. Open a console window such as the built-in Command Prompt, PowerShell, or [Windows Terminal](https://www.microsoft.com/p/windows-terminal-preview/9n0dx20hk701?activetab=pivot:overviewtab).

+1. Run the following command to download and install the base image:

    ```console
    docker pull mcr.microsoft.com/windows/nanoserver:ltsc2022
    ```

-   If Docker fails to start when trying to pull the image, the Docker daemon may be unreachable.
-To resolve this issue, try restarting the Docker service.
+   If Docker fails to start when you try to pull the image, the Docker daemon might be unreachable.
+To resolve this issue, restart the Docker service.

    > [!TIP]
    > If you see an error message that says `no matching manifest for linux/amd64 in the manifest list entries`, make sure Docker isn't configured to run Linux containers.
 To switch to Windows containers in Docker, right-click the Docker icon, and select **Switch to Windows containers**.
 To use the command line to switch between containers, run `& $Env:ProgramFiles\Docker\Docker\DockerCli.exe -SwitchDaemon`.